• Buy From Us

 3. Varied Type Bisexual

 Though it is commonly assumed that a person’s sexual and emotional orientations are compatible.
-It is possible for people to be sexually attracted to one gender while emotionally attracted to another.
+People can be sexually attracted to one gender while emotionally attracted to another.
 “Varied type bisexuals” are bisexuals who consistently have a stronger emotional attraction to one gender but a stronger physical attraction to the other.

 4. 50/50 Bisexual